Backward uniqueness for parabolic operators with variable coefficients in a half space: Proof of Carleman Inequalities

 \end{lemma} We first give a modification of this lemma which will be used in our proof.
 Letting $\alpha=0$ and $\sigma(t)=e^t$ in Lemma 3.1, we obtain the following identity for $u\in C^\infty_0(\mathbb{R}^n\times(0,T))$

 If $\nabla F$ is differentiable, we can integrate by parts to obtain

-The function $\nabla F$ may not be differentiable.
-To overcome this difficulty, we follow Tu's idea in \cite{Tu}.
-We approximate $F$ by some smooth function $F_0$ and use the above identity with $F_0$ in place of $F$.
+The function $\nabla F$ may not be differentiable, so we approximate $F$ by some smooth function $F_0$ and use the above identity with $F_0$ in place of $F$, following Tu's idea in \cite{Tu}.
 Thus we obtain the following result.

 \begin{corollary} Suppose $F$ and $G$ are differentiable functions and $G>0$.
 Then the following identity holds for any $u\in C^\infty_0(\mathbb{R}^n\times(0,T))$

 where

 and